 I believe that your pond pump should run 24/7.
 Pond pumps are always making improvements in energy efficiency.
 Keeping an eye on what’s available can save you dollars.

-To calculate how much a pump costs to run its as simple as calculating; the cost of electricity per watt or kilowatt X the amount of watts the pump uses.
+To calculate how much a pump costs to run its as simple as calculating; (cost of electricity per kilowatt) X (the amount of kilowatts the pump uses).

 For example the cost of my electricity is 26 cents per kilowatt.
 This is 26 cents for every 1000 watts of power.

 I have a pump on my front pond that draws 45 watts per hour.
 So the calculation goes.

 0.045 (watts converted to kilowatts, simply divide the watts by 1000) X 0.26 cents (Cost of electricity per kilowatt)= 0.0117 Cents per hour.

 So per day thats.
 0.0117cents X 24hrs = 0.2808 Cents per day!